-Here’s a video showing some behaviour that always baffles me: Just as guy who’s harassing a woman is about to leave, she does everything she can to make sure he kicks her ass.
+Here’s a video showing some behavior that always baffles me: Just as a guy who’s harassing a woman is about to leave, she does everything she can to make sure he kicks her ass.
 Case in point:

-That said, the woman isn’t entirely without an important part of the responsibility in why it all turned out the way it did: with her ass getting kicked.
+That said, the woman isn’t entirely without an important part of the responsibility for why it all turned out the way it did: with her ass getting kicked.
 Here’s how I see it:

 - The clip starts with the woman saying “Why the fuck would you do that?” to a guy who seems to be harassing her.

 - She calls him a dickhead as she walks away.